OnofriAndreaPG/stats4biology/static/_StatbookEng/index.md

      1708                688
      1708                729

 Please, note that these are the only possible values for temperature.
 Determine the best operating temperature, in order to delay failure.
+[Sheet: 7.3]

 ### Exercise 4